-Of the 83 North Carolina counties legislatively enabled to collect an occupancy tax, 52 (63%) have legislation that mandates that at least two-thirds of revenue must be spent on destination promotion.
-Another 19 counties have legislation that mandates an amount invested in promotion that is less than two-thirds of collected revenue.
-Eight counties have legislation that says the revenue may be invested in promotion, but does not mandate what percentage to invest.
-Four North Carolina counties do not specifically mandate destination promotion as an investment in their legislation.
+Of the 84 North Carolina counties legislatively enabled to collect an occupancy tax, 54 (64%) have legislation that mandates that at least two-thirds of revenue must be invested in destination promotion.
+Another 19 counties have legislation that specifies an amount to be invested in promotion that is less than two-thirds of collected revenue.
+Seven counties have legislation that says the revenue may be invested in promotion but does not mandate a percentage to invest.
+Four counties have legislation that does not specifically define destination promotion as a mandated investment.